FreeFlarum/freeflarum.com/docs/index.md

 ## Can I import users from another forum?

-Flarum does currently not support adding users from the admin panel or API, there's an issue for that: https://github.com/flarum/core/issues/885.
+Flarum does currently not support adding users from the admin panel or API, there's [an issue for that](https://github.com/flarum/core/issues/885).
 However, you can use the [Doorman](https://discuss.flarum.org/d/17845-doorman-by-reflar) extension to invite people.

 ## How can I send all users a mail?